seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > Namo tassa bhagavato arahato sammāsambuddhassa \
 > Namo tassa bhagavato arahato sammāsambuddhassa \
 > Namo tassa bhagavato arahato sammāsambuddhassa
+>

-> *Etaṁ santaṁ, etaṁ paṇītaṁ, yadidaṁ sabbasaṅkhārasamatho
+> *Etaṁ santaṁ, etaṁ paṇītaṁ, \
+> yadidaṁ sabbasaṅkhārasamatho sabbūpadhipaṭinissaggo \
-> sabbūpadhipaṭinissaggo taṇhakkhayo virāgo nirodho nibbānaṁ*.[^fn84]
+> taṇhakkhayo virāgo nirodho nibbānaṁ.*[^fn84]
+>

-"This is peaceful, this is excellent, namely the stilling of all preparations, the relinquishment of all assets, the destruction of craving, detachment, cessation, extinction".
+> "This is peaceful, this is excellent, \
+> namely the stilling of all preparations, the relinquishment of all assets, \
+> the destruction of craving, detachment, cessation, extinction."

 With the permission of the Most Venerable Great Preceptor and the assembly of the venerable meditative monks.